AnthonySteele/anthonysteele.github.io/TheBugThatTookAYearToFix.md

 ## The Learnings

 The fix was a design change.
-The revised `OrderAccepted` message contained not just an order id, but was a "fat message" containing a JSON representation of the order.
+The `OrderAccepted` message was revised to contain not just an order id, but was a "fat message" containing a JSON representation of the order.
 The call to the order API was eliminated, and the problem went away.

 The consequences were that, in general, calling back for details about the message just received started to be rightly regarded as bad idea.
 As part of the push for reliability, some systems were designated "mission critical", i.e. we wanted them to be running always, more so than other systems.
-In the original design, if `OrderPartnerWorker` was mission critical, then _so was the order API_ because `OrderPartnerWorker` could not function without it.
-It's uptime is constrained by the order API's uptime.
+In the original design, if `OrderPartnerWorker` was mission critical, then _so was the order API_ because `OrderPartnerWorker` could not function without it. `OrderPartnerWorker`'s uptime is constrained by the order API's uptime.

-A "fat message" would decouple things; eliminate that dependency and improve reliability.
+The "fat message" decoupled them; it eliminated that dependency and improved reliability.

 A while later we learned that the common technical term for this pattern is (unsurprisingly) not "fat message", It is [Event-Carried State Transfer](https://martinfowler.com/articles/201701-event-driven.html).
 This talk explains more: [Event Driven Collaboration, by Ian Cooper at NDC](https://www.youtube.com/watch?v=PreAnSofAsA&feature=youtu.be&t=1819)